Henry-moire/Pesa-Pool/README.md

 # Pesa Pool

 A desktop application for tracking family contributions at life events such as funerals, weddings, and medical emergencies.
-Built for simplicity and ease of use, with older users in mind.
+Built for simplicity and ease of use.

 ---